Ashfinn/IMDB-Sentiment-Analysis/readme.md

 # IMDB Sentiment Analysis 🎬

-This Streamlit app uses a machine learning model to analyze the sentiment.
-This app is designed to predict the sentiment of your texts as either positive or negative.
+This Streamlit app uses a machine learning model to analyze the sentiment of your moview review.
+This app is designed to predict the sentiment of your reviews as either positive or negative.
 It uses a pre-trained machine learning model and a TF-IDF vectorizer trained on 50,000 IMDB reviews.

 ## Features